eliezer-alves/eliezer-alves/README.md

 ## Hi there, I am Eliezer 👋

-:computer: I'm a backend developer, but I'm currently having an amazing experience with React JS!
+:computer: I'm a frontent developer!

 :house_with_garden: I’m from Brazil.